AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 ## Register your domain

-So you have picked one (maybe more), this is where half of the money goes to, you will need to register an account on godaddy and give godaddy your full name, address, phone number, etc.
+So you have picked one (maybe more), now you will need to register an account on godaddy and give godaddy your full name, address, phone number, etc.

 This info will be public if people request the WhoIs for your domain name.
 Godaddy offers to hide your information for about $2.